-Under certain circumstances, scholars may be subject to long term suspension and/or expulsion by the Executive Director.
+Under certain circumstances, scholars may be subject to long term suspension and/or expulsion by the Executive Director or delegate.
 Expulsion is defined as permanent removal of a scholar from school due to extreme non-compliance with school or state rules.
-The following is a list of examples of the sorts of infractions that could lead to long term suspension and/or expulsion if scholars:
+The following is a list of some examples of the sorts of infractions that could lead to long term suspension and/or expulsion if scholars commit the following on school premises, at on- or off-site school-sponsored or school-related events, including athletic games, or traveling to/from school:

-- are found on school premises or at school-sponsored or school-related events, including athletic games, in possession of a dangerous weapon, including, but not limited to, a gun or a knife; or a controlled substance, including, but not limited to, illegal narcotics of any kind; - assault any staff on school premises or at school-sponsored or school-related events, including athletic games; - have a repeated fundamental disregard of school policies and procedures/ commit assault against fellow scholars or other members of the school community who are not considered educational personnel; - destruct or attempt to destruct school property including arson; - possess alcohol on school premises, or at a school-sponsored, or school-related events; - sexually assaults staff or a fellow scholar.
+- are found in possession of a dangerous weapon, including, but not limited to, a gun or a knife or a controlled substance, including, but not limited to, illegal narcotics of any kind; - assault any scholars, members of the school community, or staff; - sexually assault any scholars, members of the school community, or staff; - have a repeated fundamental disregard of school policies and procedures; - destruct or attempt to destruct school property including arson; or - possess alcohol.